One Dead, Many Injured as Trailer Crushes Several Vehicles in Abuja - THISDAYLIVE

-A middle- age woman died instantly Wednesday morning when an articulated vehicle crashed into several vehicles, at the Kugbo Hill, Nyanyan along the Abuja- Keffi road.
+A middle- age woman died instantly on Wednesday morning when an articulated vehicle ploughed into several vehicles, at the Kugbo Hill, Nyanyan along the Abuja- Keffi Road.

-Eyewitnesses said the accident occurred at about 10 a.m., when the trailer developed a brake failure while it was about descending the hill.
+Eye witnesses said the accident occurred at about 10.00 am, when the trailer developed a brake failure while it was about descending the hill.
 In the process, the driver lost control of the vehicle, when it crushed the other vehicles on its path.

 The articulated vehicle was said to be laden with an excavator, which it was taking to a construction site before it suffered a brake failure.